 Successful leaders must manage up (superiors), down (subordinates) and sideways (peers).
 Each group requires something different from you.
 Understanding family relationships helps you improve your relationships at work.
-Mark Albion’s blog series explores the impact our relationship with our father has on how we build our business and life.
-Each post has a serial and commentary portion.
-It is hoped that readers will add their own commentary and discuss in the comments.
+This blog series explores the impact our relationship with our father has on how we build our business and life.

 Commentary on Part Five – What Does ‘Being a Family’ Mean to You?

 “We are family here at XYZ Corporation.
 We treat each other like family.
 We treat our customers like family, too.”

 In him to whom love dwells, the whole world is but one family. -Buddha

 We hear words like these frequently in the world of business.
 Tom Peters and Bob Waterman ushered in the “love they customer” movement in the 1980s with their mega-hit book, In Search of Excellence.
 Southwest Airlines CEO Herb Kelleher taught us all to “love thy employee” in the 1990s.
 The 2000s saw a rise in the importance of creating a family culture with workplace ‘family’ benefits for employees, followed closely by integrating customers’ ideas into as many processes as possible, such as product design.